MartinWheelerDotNet/EndpointForge/EndpointForge.WebApi/README.md

   dotnet run
 ```

-To run the project as HTTPS, then run the following:
+To run the project as HTTPS, instead run the following:

 ```shell
   dotnet run --launchProfile https